 Learn more about pet summer safety and take the Too Hot for Spot Pledge.

 Bring pets inside and make them comfortable.

-We recommend not leaving your pet alone in the back yard, even for a short time, during firework season.
-(This goes for both dogs, and indoor/outdoor cats!)
+We recommend not leaving your pet alone in the backyard, even for a short time, during firework season.
+(This goes for both dogs and indoor/outdoor cats!)
 Fearful animals may hurt themselves trying to escape, run away, get lost in unfamiliar neighborhoods, or dart into traffic.
 Instead, create a safe haven at home!
-Make sure the windows are covered and doors are secure.
+Make sure the windows are covered and the doors are secure.
 Remove items like pillows that might be destroyed by an anxious pet.
 If your pet wants to hide under a bed or in a dark closet – let them!
 Even something as simple as turning on the radio or putting on soft music in the home can help calm your pet when there are unfamiliar sounds coming from outside.

 Talk to your vet.

 If you know your pet is sensitive to loud noises, thunderstorms, or fireworks, your vet may be able to suggest other ways to help calm them.

 Have a plan if your pet becomes lost or if you find a lost pet.